About T. L. Cooper

 Extensive travel within the United States as well as visits to Germany, England, Spain, France, Jordan, Abu Dhabi, and Dubai provided her with rich opportunities to learn about different cultures, beliefs, and people while sharing their cuisines.
 She became ever more fascinated how different cultures combine the same ingredients to create unique results.

-Adopting a plant-based diet and vegan lifestyle lead her to explore new ways to make old recipes and to use ingredients in new ways.
+Adopting a plant-based diet and vegan lifestyle inspired her to explore new ways to make old recipes as well as to use ingredients in new ways.
 After several people asked her to share her recipes, she decided to create this recipe blog, Vegan Cooking with TLC.

 She published a novel, All She Ever Wanted, two collections of short stories, and her Silhouette Poetry Series.
 Her articles, poetry, short stories, and essays have appeared online and in print.
 She writes two other blogs, Write with TLC and Reviews with TLC.
-Her books are available through Amazon and her website.
+Visit her website for links to purchase her books and read her other work.

 Comments